Last Updated on September 18, 2025

 By incorporating support groups, medical professionals, and gradual tapering protocols, individuals can safely navigate the withdrawal process and maintain their overall health.
 Treatment options exist for every stage of recovery, and with the right plan in place, the risk of complications is significantly reduced.

 If you or a loved one are considering stopping lamotrigine, Nova Recovery Center offers personalized, medically supervised taper plans in Austin, Texas, Houston, Texas, San Antonio, Texas, and Colorado Springs.
-Reach out today to begin a safe and supportive path toward recovery.
+Reach out today by calling us to begin a safe and supportive path toward recovery.